UNITY-Physics/fw-ghostStats/README.md

 - Parse and plot information in the reference measurement sheet for the phantom ([Notebook example](phantom_characteristics.ipynb))

 ## Features to be implemented
-- [ ] A standard geometrically accurate template with everything segmented
-- [ ] Automatically resample the phantom to the acquired resolution of the hyperfine scan
-- [ ] Automatic registration and transformation of labels to hyperfine image
-- [ ] Assessment of linear and non-linear warp field to template image
 - [ ] QC tool where the transformed segmentations are overlayed on the hyperfine image with text labels
 - [ ] Source list of concentration in each vial.
 Check if these match between phantoms.
 Otherwise, input excell file and parse.